Fisica2014-FF/RosettaCircuit/README.md

 This program read an "ASCII circuit", a text file representing an electrical circuit, and outputs a LaTeX file using [CircuiTikz](https://github.com/mredaelli/circuitikz).
 There are plans to also output SPICE configuration files.

+As for now, the code is quite messy andd needs to be refactored (which was to be expected since i made this project also to learn best Python practices).

 # Example:
 We want to go from this:
 ```